mprat/learningjulia/_posts/2019-10-11-a-basic-rnn.markdown

  3.0166523f
 {% endhighlight %}

+We also want to sanity-check our results by looking directly at the parameters.
+An RNN of this type should have 3 parameters: a weight for the input, a weight for the input from the previous timestep, and a bias.
+When we check the parameters of our model, we would expect that the two weights for the input (current and previous) are both 1 and that the bias is 0, just like in an adder.
+Thankfully, that's exactly what we have!

+{% highlight julia %}
+julia> simple_rnn.cell.Wi
+Tracked 1×1 Array{Float32,2}:
+ 1.0012805f0

+julia> simple_rnn.cell.Wh
+Tracked 1×1 Array{Float32,2}:
+ 0.9984506f0

+julia> simple_rnn.cell.b
+Tracked 1-element Array{Float32,1}:
+ 1.6119986f-5
+{% endhighlight %}

+Yay!
+We made an adder!

 # Incorrect Models

 Above, I alluded to model selection as being an important part of machine learning.
 I am constantly reminded of this in my day job (I do computer vision, software, machine learning, data analysis for robotics) and was reminded of it again here.
 Before I looked at the Flux definition of an RNN, I didn't realize that the default activation function was `tanh`, which clips the function to the range `[-1, 1]`.
 Running the same training / evaluation code above but with this model: